morningconsult/go-elasticsearch-alerts/README.md

 * `consul_client_key` (string: `""`) - Path to a client key file to use for TLS when verify_incoming is enabled.
 This field is optional.**\***
 * `consul_tls_server_name` (string: `""`) - The server name to use as the SNI host when connecting via TLS.
 This field is optional.**\***

 **\*** This field can be specified using its corresponding [environment variable](https://www.consul.io/docs/commands/index.html#environment-variables) instead.
-If this field and its corresponding environment variable are both set, the environment variable takes precedence.
+The environment variable takes precedence.

 ### `server` parameters